echa/ng-scrollable/README.md

 When set to true any window.resize event will trigger a full refresh of the scrollable.
 **Default: true**

+### scrollXAlways
+Always show the horizontal scrollbar even if the content is smaller than the container.
+**Default: false**

+### scrollYAlways
+Always show the vertical scrollbar even if the content is smaller than the container.
+**Default: false**

+### usePadding
+Changes the way ng-scrollable determines content dimensions.
+When True, ng-scrollable uses clientWidth/Height instead of offsetWidth/Height.

 Optional attributes
 -------------------